Sagnac/fresdet/README.md

 fresdet("image.png");
 ```

-Calling fresdet returns three values: the histogram figure, the fft figure, and the fft matrix allowing you to save three figures:
+Calling fresdet returns two values:
+* The figure containing both histogram and fft images;
+* The fft matrix.

+This allows you to save two figures:
 ```
-HTG, FFT, M = fresdet("image.png");
+fig, S = fresdet("image.png");
-save("Histogram.png", HTG)
-save("FFT.png", FFT)
-savefft("barefft.png", M) # saves the fft without the axis in its original size
+save("fresdet.png", fig) # saves the figure in its current state savefft("barefft.png", S) # saves the fft without the axis in its original size
 ```

 Alternatively, you can run the program as a script, passing the image as an argument: